 “New York City’s New Utopia” Captures Freshkills Park From All Angles

-Freshkills Park is pleased to share New York City‘s New Utopia, the work of Artist Partner in Photography Jade Doskow.
+Freshkills Park is pleased to share New York City‘s New Utopia, the work of Photographer-in-Residence Jade Doskow.
 This September 2020 is the two-year-mark of her project illuminating the unusual beauty of Freshkills as it transforms both seasonally and via human-made intervention.
 Doskow made visits to Freshkills Park regularly over the last two years, capturing all aspects of the park using a 19th-century style large format camera, and plans to continue working on the site for as long as possible, creating a comprehensive record of this vital New York City infrastructure project.
 The result is a stunning, often surreal photographic documentation of the landfill-to-park transformation.

 Among her subjects of interest, the ever-evolving landscape – not surprisingly – stood out.
 “Freshkills is a dream environment to work in, as an artist and photographer.
 Photography is about light, and the study of landscape is about light, and the light out over the mounds is constantly shifting and transforming the site.
 It is endlessly hypnotic,” says Doskow.